M27113/PowerBI_Data_Analytics/README.md

 ![Data Jobs Dashboard Page 1](/Screenshot%202025-07-02%20233557.png)

-This is your mission control for the data job market.
-It showcases key KPIs like total job count, median salaries, and top job titles to give you a quick understanding of what's happening in the job market at a glance.
+This is the main dashboard.
+It showcases key KPIs like total job count, median salaries, and top job titles to give a quick understanding of what's happening in the job market at a glance.

 ### Page 2: Job Title Drill Through

 ![Data Jobs Dashboard Page 2](/Screenshot%202025-07-02%20233632.png)

-This is the deep-dive page.
-From the main dashboard, you can drill through to this view to get specific details for a single job title, including salary ranges, work-from-home stats, top hiring platforms, and a global map of job locations.
+From the main dashboard, a drill through is added to get specific details for a single job title, including salary ranges, work-from-home stats, top hiring platforms, and a global map of job locations.

 ---